SEARCH CHEAP FLIGHTS

 - If the person isn't a citizen of the EEA, Switzerland, or the UK, a copy of their Irish Resident Permit and the current immigration stamp in their passport

-For more information, check the relevant page on the official website of Ireland's Department of Justice.
+For more information, check the official website of Ireland's Department of Justice.

 Long Stay Visa